 Interdisciplinary University Studies (IDSC)

-Admission is determined by application.
-For admission, a student must first complete Foundations of Interdisciplinary University Studies (IDSC 2190) with a grade of C or better and complete a program application that includes an application essay and an approved individualized plan of study.
-In the Foundations course, students learn about interdisciplinary studies in general and also craft an individualized degree plan.
-Students must have completed at least 30 hours of coursework prior to being admitted.
+Students may be admitted as freshmen.
+For progression to the third-year IDSC course (IDSC 3210), a student must first complete Life, Career, and Everything (IDSC 1010) with a grade of C or better and Foundations of Interdisciplinary University Studies (IDSC 2190/IDSC 2193) with a grade of C or better and complete an approved individualized curriculum plan prior to enrolling in IDSC 3210.
 Students with more than 90 hours of coursework must receive special permission to be admitted to the major.

 The student creates two or three identifiable areas of emphasis using coursework from two or three different Schools or Colleges.
 The major must have a total of 45 hours of approved coursework.
 If a student elects to have two areas of emphasis they must have at least 21 hours of coursework in one emphasis (the majority of which is from one college or school) and up to 24 hours in the other (the majority of which is from the second college or school) for a total of 45 hours.
+Twenty-seven of the 45 hours in the major must be at or above the 3000 level.
 If a student elects to have three areas of emphasis they must have 15 hours of coursework in each emphasis.
-Students with three areas of emphasis may use existing minors as emphasis areas or they may work with the faculty advisor in a specific area to develop an emphasis.
-Twenty-five of the 45 hours in the major must be at or above the 3000 level.
+Students with three areas of emphasis may use existing minors as emphasis areas or they may work with the departmental representative in a specific area to develop an emphasis.
+Within the 15 hour emphasis plan, at least nine-hours of each emphasis must be 3000 level or above coursework.
 If a student elects to use existing minors and a minor requiring more than 15 hours is selected the student must complete the entire minor.
 Minors used as emphases become part of the Interdisciplinary Studies degree and will not be listed on the official transcript or the diploma.